Jcambass/toxiproxy_ex/README.md

 <!-- MDOC !-->

+ToxiproxyEx is an Elixir API client for the resilience testing tool Toxiproxy.

 [Toxiproxy](https://github.com/shopify/toxiproxy) is a proxy to simulate network and system conditions.
 The Elixir API aims to make it simple to write tests that ensure your application behaves appropriately under harsh conditions.
 Before you